 Bulk changes

-Applying a bulk change action is broken down into 3 steps, selecting the files in question, setting the operation to be applied, and checking and starting the action/operation.
+Applying a bulk change action is split into 3 steps, selecting the files in question, setting the operation to be applied and checking and initiating the action/operation.

 Step 1.
 Selection

-Using the advanced search function, you create a list of objects to which you want to apply a change.
-By setting filters you will arrive at the objects on which you want to perform the bulk change action.
+Using the advanced search function, you can create a list of objects to which you want to apply a change.
+By setting filters, you will find the objects to which you want to perform the bulk change action.

 Step 2.
 Operation

-Then click on “Operation” and select a specific field or multiple fields on which you want to perform an action.
-Behind the name of the chosen field you can select whether you want to replace the contents of the field in question everywhere or whether you want to find a specific word or number and replace it with the new value.
+Then click on “Operation” and select a specific field or multiple fields where you want to perform an action.
+Behind the name of the chosen field you can select whether you want to replace the contents of the field in question everywhere or search for a specific word or number and replace it with the new value.
 Each adjustment is added to a list of all desired changes at the bottom of the page.
-When you are done, you can click on the “check” button and you will go to the overview of all planned changes.
+When you are ready you can click on the “check” button and go to step 3, the overview of all planned changes.

 Step 3.
 Check / overview

-As a check, the overview shows the number of descriptions or objects to which the bulk change action will be applied.
-Below you can see which fields it is applied to, what type of change is applied to these fields (replace or find and replace) and which values are replaced.
-Once you are sure that everything is set up correctly, you can perform the bulk change action.
+The overview shows the number of descriptions or objects to which the bulk change action will be applied for checking purposes.
+Below that, you can see which fields it will be applied to, what type of change will be applied to these fields (replace or find and replace) and which values will be replaced.
+If you are sure that everything is set up correctly, you can perform the bulk change.

 Undo a bulk change

-Creating an incorrect bulk change action can have major consequences for your collection(s).
-If you make mistakes you can undo them.
+Making an incorrect bulk edit can have major consequences for your collection(s).
+If you make mistakes, you can undo them.
+The 'Bulk Edit History' page shows which sessions performed a bulk edit.
+The 'Undo' button allows you to revert the bulk edit to its previous status.